finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 Get instruments

-Get the definition of one or more instruments identified by a collection of unique instrument identifiers.
+Retrieve the definition of one or more instruments, as identified by a collection of unique identifiers.
+Note that to retrieve all the instruments in the instrument master, use the List instruments endpoint instead.

 ### Example